digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/instruments/swap.rst

   :start-after: -- CREATE_INTEREST_RATE_SWAP_VARIABLES_BEGIN
   :end-before: -- CREATE_INTEREST_RATE_SWAP_VARIABLES_END

-The floating leg depends on a reference rate, which is defined by the *referenceRateId* variable.
+The floating leg depends on a reference rate, which is specified in the :ref:`FloatingRate <type-daml-finance-interface-instrument-types-floatingrate-floatingrate-77836>` data structure.
+It supports two types of reference rates, which are configurable using the :ref:`ReferenceRateTypeEnum <type-daml-finance-interface-instrument-types-floatingrate-referenceratetypeenum-97197>`:

-The value of the reference rate is observed at the beginning of each payment period.
+- Libor/Euribor style rates with a single fixing
+- SOFR style reference rates (using a compounded index)

 The *ownerReceivesFix* variable is used to specify whether a holding owner of this instrument receives the fix or the floating leg.